 Our helpful guy gave us the nod to get off at the next stop and we squeezed our way off.
 Turned out he was a bit premature and we could have rode another 500m to the next stop but it’s the first time we have had to walk far with the rucksacks on so we couldn’t complain.
 We checked twice more with people on the way that we were where we thought we were.
 We liked Almaty already.

 Our hostel is pretty new, it has good reviews for being quiet, clean and helpful but is a slightly unusual set up in that the right side of the long building seems to be some kind of commercial offices, like a business centre maybe.
 Kazakhstan isn’t cheap so we’ve become more budget conscious.
 We couldn’t justify the cost increase for the cheapest room with private bathroom we could find so had chosen a place with only shared bathrooms since it was only for one night.

 We headed out in the mid-afternoon to pack as much as we could into our day and a half here.
 We started off with the Russian Orthodox Cathedral, a completely timber building including the nails.
-There was a service taking place with some amazing singing (in Russian presumably?), we followed it with a visit to the central mosque, but the call to pray started just as we got there so we couldn’t go in.
-We explored parks and streets and walked through massive road works (like the road completely dug up, they seem to be doing it everywhere here), changed some US$, and bought a new local SIM card for approx NZ$9.50 for 100 SMS, 12 GB and 100 minutes.
+There was a service taking place with some amazing singing (in Russian presumably), we followed it with a visit to the central mosque, but the call to prayer started just as we got there so we couldn’t go in.
+We explored parks and streets and walked through massive road works (like the road completely dug up, they seem to be doing it everywhere here), changed some US$, and bought a local SIM card for approx NZ$9.50 for 100 SMS, 12 GB and 100 minutes.
 A good barometer we thought of how much more expensive it is here compared to Kyrgyzstan.
 For dinner we found a really nice Italian, which was perfect as we’ve been craving pizza since travelling with the Italian guys in the Pamirs.